 Do you have the space?

 You need to have double the width of the door opening on a blank wall.
 This is so when the door way is completely open, the barn door can be slid out of the way.

 So if you have the space, how do you know what size track and door you need??

 Here's the idea...

-For the door width: measure the door opening, add a few inches to this measurement (about 6 inches or so) and this will be the total door width.
+For the door width: measure the door opening, add a few inches to this measurement (about 6 inches or so - depending on how much space you have) and this will be the total door width.

 To measure the size of the track you need: take the above measurement of your door and double it.
 This will be the length of track you need (at a minimum).

 **You can see in this photo, my track is longer than double the door, and I did that because I had extra space and wanted to clear the light switch.**

 For the door height: Figure out where you want the track mounted (I chose to mount it about half way between the ceiling and the top of the doorway).
 Measure from there to the floor for your door height.
 You will usually just want the sliding barn door to be just an inch or so bigger than the height of the opening.